The Happenings on Shaw Hill

 There were no dreams that night.

-A nurse shuffled into the room with a face mask on holding a clipboard.
+A nurse shuffled into the room wearing a face mask and holding an iPad.
+“Yes, Mr. Taylor?” she said sweetly.

-“Why am I here?
+“Where am I?
 What happened?”

-She looked down at her clipboard and flipped through the pages.
+She looked down at her iPad and tapped the screen.
 It was like she did this everyday.
-This was normal for her.
+“You were admitted by Dr. Scotts last night,” she said.

 “Is he here?”
+I felt betrayed.

-I heard a distant, gravely voice say: “Yes.”
+I heard a distant, gravely voice say, “Yes.”

 She turned back to me.
 “The doctor will be right in sir,” she said.